hat-open/hat-sbs/docs/sbs.rst

 ``Integer``.

-Tuple
+Record
-'''''
+''''''

-Tuple is encoded as sequential concatenation of tuple's elements encoding according to elements order defined by schema.
+Record is encoded as sequential concatenation of record's elements encoding according to elements order defined by schema.

-Union
+Choice
-'''''
+''''''

-Union encodes single element prefixed with encoded element's zero-based index as ``Integer``.
+Choice encodes single element prefixed with encoded element's zero-based index as ``Integer``.